Pier on Lake Tahoe

 How we got to this place is a history lesson infused with regulatory action to protect lake clarity and lawsuits.
 The construction of piers, dating back to the era that preceded the pile driver, was a Wild West of building for much of the 20th Century.

 Then TRPA stepped in.
 In October 2008, the agency approved a plan that would allow up to 128 private piers, lifting a moratorium on new pier construction that had been in effect for almost two decades.
-Two environmental groups sued, and the judicial opinion in that lawsuit laid the foundation for the plan we are living with today, which will allow for 71 more multiple parcel and only 13 private piers through 2033.

 So what will be the future value of a pier at Lake Tahoe?
 Potentially … priceless.